whisthq/whist/protocol/README.md

 Currently, we use the same compiler flags for Debug and Release because we distribute binaries with debug flags, to better troubleshoot errors and bugs.

-The build target for desktop is "FractalClient" and the sever is "FractalServer".
+The build target for desktop is "FractalClient" and the server is "FractalServer".

 #### MacOS CLI

 You can simply run `cmake .` from the root folder, `/protocol/`, which will generate the makefiles.
 You can then run `make FractalClient` from the root folder, or cd into `/desktop` and run `make` to compile the MacOS client.
+The client will be in `/protocol/desktop/build64/Darwin`.

 #### Linux CLI